This is a partial transcript from "HANNITY & COLMES", June 29, 2004, that has been edited for clarity.

 Meanwhile, Democratic candidate John Kerry continued hitting the campaign trail today, taking aim at a crucial voting demographic.

-John Kerry spoke in Chicago to Jesse Jackson's Rainbow/PUSH Coalition, aiming to get out his message to the black community.
+John Kerry spoke in Chicago to Jesse Jackson's Rainbow/PUSH Coalition (search), aiming to get out his message to the black community.
 But critics claim that Kerry has already failed to energize a group that could help ensure his election.